LilyTronics/lily_py_unit_test/docs/test_suite.rst

 Using setup and teardown
 ------------------------

-The test suite has a default setup and teardown that can be overridden in the subclass.
+The test suite has a default setup and teardown methods that can be overridden in the subclass.
 The default setup and teardown do nothing, they are just empty methods.
 If not overridden, it will not matter.
 The setup and teardown can be overridden in your test suite: